tfeldmann/Arduino-Blinkenlight/README.md

 > The device beeps three times in a row to indicate an error.
 A single beep means it is turned on.

 Ever had one of these?
 Then this library is for you.

-You'll want to use this for every single LED you will ever control.
+## Features

 - Basics: On / off / toggle
 - Supports counted (!) and infinite blinking